Maria Callas sings two recitals in Paris

 In her lifetime Maria Callas was already a legend, and since her passing on September 16, 1977, she has lived on in the memory of the public at large far beyond the circle of opera fanatics.
 Callas was genuine and authentic on stage, like few others before her: "Compared to her, most singers were pleasant to listen to, but as if they were disconnected from reality," recalls Renata Scotto.
 "Callas spoke to us in the present."

-Callas had to struggle her whole life since her birth in New York in 1923.
-First, with a mother who had wanted a boy; because of her physical appearance (which she completely transformed, she was bigger and wore thick glasses); because of her tumultuous relationship with Onassis and finally because of her voice which abandoned her so early…
+Born in New York in 1923, Callas faced a litany of struggles throughout her life—with a mother who had wanted a boy; with her physical appearance (which she completely transformed, perhaps to the detriment of her health); in her tumultuous relationship with Aristotle Onassis; and finally with her voice, which abandoned her so early…

-She was already very beautiful a few years before, when she made her debut in France on December 19th, 1958 at the Paris Opera during a gala event in the presence of President René Coty.
-The television was there and this document bears witness to the supreme artistry of the Callas.
-With two arias from Norma by Bellini, including "Casta Diva," two arias from Il Trovatore by Verdi and to conclude the Barber of Seville by Rossini, the crowd throws itself at her feet.
-Present that evening was Aristotle Onassis, who comes to congratulate her in her dressing room.
+She was at the peak of her powers when she made her debut in France on December 19th, 1958 at the Paris Opera during a gala event in the presence of President René Coty.
+Happily, camera crews were there to bear witness to the supreme artistry of Callas.
+With two arias from Norma by Bellini, including "Casta Diva," as well as selections from Verdi's Il Trovatore and Rossini's The Barber of Seville by Rossini, the crowd throws itself at her feet.
+Present that evening was Aristotle Onassis, who came to congratulate her in her dressing room.
 But that's another story…

-The archive material featured in this programme come from Les grands interprètes (INA archive by Bernard Gavoty, Gérald Herzog, 1965) and La grande nuit de l'opéra (INA archive by Roger Benamou, 1958).
+The archival material featured in this programme come from Les grands interprètes (INA archive by Bernard Gavoty, Gérald Herzog, 1965) and La grande nuit de l'opéra (INA archive by Roger Benamou, 1958).